isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Aug_18.rst

 added a very small amount of noise to the data.
 If the gene is not present in TCGA's annotation, it is represented as random noise and will not contribute to the model.

 Now we'll get to building the shiny app.
 Here's the first couple functions to build up the SQL as a string.
-I put these functions in a global.R file that gets imported in the server.R code.
+I put these SQL query-string building functions in a global.R file that gets imported in the server.R code.
+Then I make the query executions from an eventReactive function that's called when the user hits the submit button.

 .. code-block:: r